STAR-RG/shaker-artifacts-icsme/README.md

 ```

 #### Download the apps:
-To download the apps and use the exactly same commit that we used for each app, execute the following script:
+To download the apps and use the exactly same commit that we used for each app, execute the `install_apps.sh` script located in the [`evaluation`](evaluation) folder:
 ```
 $ ./install_apps.sh
 ```
-This will create a folder called `projects` with all the projects used
+This will create a folder called `projects` with all the projects used in our evaluation, already checked out at the SHA commit that we evaluated.

 #### Install the apps in AVD
 Start the AVD: